 \section{Dijet Resonances}

-In this study, we take three different kinds of dijet resonances each of which gives us one of the three types of dijet signals: $qq$, $qg$, or $gg$.
+In this study we consider three different kind of dijet resonances, each of which gives us one of the three types of dijet signals: $qq$, $qg$, or $gg$.
 For resonances leading to $qq$ final state, each of the jets will be quark-like while it will be gluon-like for $gg$ final state.
-On the other hand, for $qg$ final state, its properties will be admixture of those of quark and gluon.
-Hence, if we consider jet substructure observables of the hardest jet (or second hardest jet), their distribution will be different for these three cases with the observables of $qq$ being far apart from those of $gg$ final state and, for $qg$ final states, the observables will be in-between these two.
+On the other hand, for $qg$ final state, its properties will be an admixture of both quark and gluon-like.
+Hence, if we consider jet substructure observables of the hardest jet (or second hardest jet), we expect their distributions (observables sensitive to jet-types) to be different for these three cases.
+The distributions for observables of $qq$ will be far apart from those of $gg$ final state while for the $qg$ final state, the distribution is expected to show an overlap with above two.

-In Table \ref{tab:cross-sections}, we list a few important models and the Lagrangians corresponding to these models, e.g. see Refs.\,\cite{Karabacak:2012rn,Dicus:2012uh, Das:2015lna}.
-A more comprehensive list of all possible colored particle that gives dijet resonances at the LHC can be found in Ref.\,\cite{Han:2010rf}.
-We also list in Table \ref{tab:cross-sections} the total cross sections for these models at 13 TeV LHC for the specific values of the parameters listed in the table.
-The parameter values has been chosen so that the cross sections remain below the existing upper limit from the dijet resonance search by CMS\,\cite{Sirunyan:2018xlo}.
-For further analyses, we take coloron model\,\cite{Hill:1991at,Hill:1993hs, Chivukula:1996yr} for $qq$ resonance, color octet scalar model\,\cite{Hill:2002ap,Gresham:2007ri,Gerbush:2007fe} for $gg$ resonance, and excited quark model\,\cite{Cabibbo:1983bk,DeRujula:1983ak,Kuhn:1984rj, Baur:1987ga,Baur:1989kv} for $qg$ resonance.
+In Table \ref{tab:cross-sections}, we list a few important BSM models and their relevant part of Lagrangians which would yield the dijet signal processes in these models, ({\it e.g.} see Refs.\,\cite{Karabacak:2012rn,Dicus:2012uh, Das:2015lna}).
+Note that we have classified the choice of models based on the intrinsic spin of the resonance in the dijet signal.
+A more comprehensive list of all possible coloured particles that give a dijet resonance at the LHC can be found in Ref.\,\cite{Han:2010rf}.
+We also list the production cross sections for the resonant exotic particle at 13 TeV LHC for the specific values of the parameters listed in Table \ref{tab:cross-sections} for each model.
+The parameter values have been chosen such that the cross sections remain below the existing upper limit from the dijet resonance search by CMS\,\cite{Sirunyan:2018xlo}.
+For further analyses, we restrict ourselves to only three specific models (as no significant difference was observed in the current analysis between models where the resonance differed in spin but gave the same dijet final state).
+We therefore chose the coloron model\,\cite{Hill:1991at,Hill:1993hs, Chivukula:1996yr} for $qq$ resonance, color octet scalar model\,\cite{Hill:2002ap,Gresham:2007ri,Gerbush:2007fe} for $gg$ resonance, and excited quark model\,\cite{Cabibbo:1983bk,DeRujula:1983ak,Kuhn:1984rj, Baur:1987ga,Baur:1989kv} for $qg$ resonance.